-A. Commitments - The College has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
-Outstanding commitments on construction contracts were \$1,024,447.07 at June 30, 2002.

-Community College General Obligation Bonds - The 1999-2000 Session of the General Assembly of North Carolina authorized the issuance of six hundred million dollars of general obligation bonds of the State, as subsequently approved by a vote of qualified voters of the State, to provide funds for capital improvements for the North Carolina Community College System.
+- A. Commitments The College has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
+Outstanding commitments on construction contracts were \$1,001,217.50 and on other purchases were \$10,415.01 at June 30, 2002. - B. Community College General Obligation Bonds The 1999-2000 Session of the General Assembly of North Carolina authorized the issuance of six hundred million dollars of general obligation bonds of the State, as subsequently approved by a vote of qualified voters of the State, to provide funds for capital improvements for the North Carolina Community College System.
 The funds authorized are to be used solely to construct new buildings and to renovate and modernize existing buildings on the North Carolina Community College System campuses.
 The bond legislation specifies the amount of bond funding for each College campus as well as the intended amount for new construction and repair and replacement.
 The legislation further provides that the State Board of Community Colleges shall be responsible for the approval of projects in accordance with provisions of the legislation.
 The bonds are authorized to be issued over a six-year period beginning in 2001 at a level not to exceed amounts provided in the legislation.
 Using a cash flow financing approach, The Community College System's Office (CCSO), establishes annual amounts not to exceed for each approved project.
 The amounts not to exceed are subject to change due to actual cash availability and needs during the year.
 Subsequent to the bond sales and the availability of bond proceeds, CCSO notifies the Office of State Budget and Management (OSBM) of the amount not to exceed for the total of the approved projects.
 Within this amount, based on an official request of cash needs from the State Board of Community Colleges, OSBM authorizes allotments.
-These allotments are then recorded to specific community college allotment accounts by the CCSO. records the allotments as revenue on the accompanying financial The College's remaining authorization \$3,040,411.00 is contingent on future bond sales and CCSO allotment approval.
+These allotments are then recorded to specific community college allotment accounts by the CCSO.
+The College records the allotments as revenue on the accompanying financial statements.
+The College's remaining authorization \$5,763,005.00 is contingent on future bond sales and CCSO allotment approval.
 Because of uncertainty and time restrictions the remaining authorization is not recorded as an asset or revenue on the accompanying financial statements.

-NOTE 14 - MAYLAND COMMUNITY COLLEGE FOUNDATION, INC.
+NOTE 14 - WILSON TECHNICAL COMMUNITY COLLEGE FOUNDATION, INC.

-The Mayland Community College Foundation, Inc. is a separately incorporated non-profit foundation associated with the College.
-This organization serves as the primary fundraising arm of the College through which individuals, corporations, and other organizations support College programs by providing scholarships and unrestricted funds to specific departments and the College's overall academic environment.
+The Wilson Technical Community College Foundation, Inc. is a separately incorporated non-profit foundation associated with the College.
+This organization serves as the primary fundraising arm of the College through which individuals, corporations, and other organizations support College programs by providing scholarships, fellowships, faculty salary supplements, and unrestricted funds to specific departments and the College's overall academic environment.
 The College's financial statements do not include the assets, liabilities, net assets, or operational transactions of the Foundation, except for the distributions made and benefits provided by the Foundation.
-The distributions received and/or benefits provided approximated \$83,788.49 for the year ended June 30, 2002.
+The distributions received and/or benefits provided approximated \$2,000.00 for the year ended June 30, 2002.